 Psychological and practical help

-With chronic pain, it can really help to see a doctor trained in psychological medicine.
-This may be a psychologist or a psychiatrist.
+With chronic pain, it can really help to see someone trained in psychological medicine.
+This might be a psychologist or a psychiatrist.

 A psychiatrist might prescribe some anti depressants for you.
-Again, don't feel worried that this is a sign that you are over reacting.
+Again, don't feel worried that this is a sign that you are overreacting.
 Anti depressants can stop the body making chemicals that increase pain.
-Anti depressants can also directly treat nerve pain.
+Also anti depressants, at a different dose, can be prescribed to treat nerve pain.